A Caribbean Certified Diabetes Educator’s Perspective on Diabetes Care in Trinidad

 I usually attend two international conferences a year and attend webinars and online programs.
 The conferences I attend are the annual American Diabetes Association (ADA) Clinical Conference on Diabetes every May and the annual American Association of Diabetes Educators (AADE) conference in August.
 In the words of Nelson Mandela, “education is the most powerful weapon which you can use to change the world.”
-Diabetes management techniques, technology, and medications are evolving every day and I have to remain up-to-date so I can educate and empower my clients.
+Diabetes management techniques, technology and medications are evolving every day and I have to remain up to date so I can educate and empower my clients.

 What advice do you have for people who have been newly diagnosed who don’t know where to start, as well as people who have had diabetes for quite some time and don’t know how to address their condition?

 Being diagnosed with diabetes is not the end of the world!
 You can continue to live and enjoy life the same way you were before being diagnosed.
-It’s only natural to go through the stages of grief such as bargaining, denial, and acceptance after a diagnosis.
+It’s only natural to go through the stages of grief such as bargaining, denial and acceptance after a diagnosis.
 Express how you feel and talk to people who are also living with it.
 Join a support group and speak to your diabetes team.
 You’re not alone and there is nothing to be ashamed of.
 You are part of a team and there is no “I” in team.

-What do you think are the biggest misconceptions about Type 2 diabetes?
+What do you think are the biggest misconceptions about type 2 diabetes?

 That people think they have the worst type of diabetes and that it’s a death sentence and the end of the world.
 Another misconception is people with diabetes can’t enjoy and do all the activities they were doing before being diagnosed.
-They don’t understand that even though its a common chronic disease, it can be controlled with healthy eating, regular exercise, taking medication as prescribed, and glucose monitoring.
+They don’t understand that even though its a common chronic disease, it can be controlled with healthy eating, regular exercise, taking medication as prescribed and blood glucose monitoring.